revolut-mobile/revolut-payments-android/README.md

 # **Revolut Pay SDK - Android documentation**
-The Revolut Pay SDK for iOS lets you accept [Revolut Pay](https://www.revolut.com/help/making-payments/what-is-revolut-pay-payment-method) payments from Revolut users directly from your app.
+The Revolut Pay SDK for Android lets you accept [Revolut Pay](https://www.revolut.com/help/making-payments/what-is-revolut-pay-payment-method) payments from Revolut users directly from your app.
 It is designed for easy implementation and usage.
 The SDK allows you to create a Revolut Pay button and interact with the Revolut Retail app to verify the payment status.

 **NOTE**